Azareal/Gosora/README.md

 An example of running the commands directly on Windows.
 We're looking into reducing the number of commands you need to type, for instance, you could invoke the update-deps batch or shell files to install / update all of the dependencies instead of typing each `get get -u`

 Linux is similar, however you might need to use cd and mv a bit more like in the shell files due to the differences in go build across platforms.
 Additionally, Linux doesn't require `StackExchange/wmi` or ``/x/sys/windows`

+You also need to substitute the `gosora.exe` bits for `./Gosora` on Linux.
+For more info, you might want to take a gander inside the `./run-linux` and `./install-linux` shell files to see how they're implemented.

 ```bash
 git clone https://github.com/Azareal/Gosora